mikexliu/stack/README.md

 }
 ```

 Define the `resource`.
-The class should be `abstract` since the only important things to focus on are the `annotations`.
+The class should be `abstract` as only the `annotations` are used.
 It follows the `jax-rs` specifications and implements the `interface` defined.
 Note that it must extend `Resource`.
 ```java
 import javax.ws.rs.Consumes;
 import javax.ws.rs.DELETE;